GHASS19/Case-Study---Integrating-Apps/README.md

 The significance level will be 0.05.

-- Getting the distribution of the data:
+- The distribution of the data:

 Apple's left skewed ratings distribution